Teknowmics-iqxora/API-Integration-Example-Python/README.md

  ## Steps in the script file:

- 1.Login to smartdocs using login api with credentials.
+ 1. Login to smartdocs using login api with credentials.

- 2.After succesful login use fileUpload api for uploading files to application.
+ 2. After succesful login use fileUpload api for uploading files to application.
+This step is required only if the form contains file fields.

- 3.successful upload of files will return fileId and fileName.
+ 3. Successful upload of files will return fileId and fileName.

- 4.To access the application formdata use formGet api.
+ 4. To access the application formdata use formGet api.

- 5.Filer the neccesary fields from obtained json and save it as "sample.json".
+ 5. Filer the neccesary fields from obtained json and save it as "sample.json".

- 6.Create a sample data for uploading to formfields.
+ 6. Create a sample data for uploading to formfields.

- 7.Insert the sample data and fileId, fileName  to "sample.json".
+ 7. Insert the sample data and fileId, fileName  to "sample.json".

- 8.Use formSubmit api to submit the form to smartdocs application.
+ 8. Use formSubmit api to submit the form to smartdocs application.

  **Verify the data by logging in to the smartdocs application**